Martin B-26 Marauder

-The Martin B-26 Marauder is an American twin-engined medium bomber that saw extensive service during World War II.
+The Martin B-26 Marauder was an American twin-engined medium bomber that saw extensive service during World War II.
 The B-26 was built at two locations: Baltimore, Maryland, and Omaha, Nebraska, by the Glenn L. Martin Company.

-First used in the Pacific Theater of World War II in early 1942, it was also used in the Mediterranean Theater and in Western Europe.
+First used in the Pacific Theater of World War II in early 1942, it was also used in the Mediterranean Theater and in the European Theater from bases in England and, following D-Day, on the European continent providing tactical support to advancing Allied troops.

 After entering service with the United States Army aviation units, the aircraft quickly received the reputation of a "widowmaker" due to the early models' high accident rate during takeoffs and landings.
 This was because the Marauder had to be flown at precise airspeeds, particularly on final runway approach or when one engine was out.
-The unusually high 150 mph (241 km/h) speed on short final runway approach was intimidating to many pilots who were used to much slower approach speeds, and when they slowed to speeds below those stipulated in the manual the aircraft would often stall and crash.
+The unusually high 150 mph (241 km/h) speed on short final runway approach was intimidating to many pilots who were used to much slower approach speeds, and when they slowed to speeds below those stipulated in the manual, the aircraft would often stall and crash.